 Take note that in order for this company to be eligible for the reduced company tax rate of 27.5%, it must first meet the requirements to qualify as a “base rate” entity.

 Note that the corporation tax rate has been lowered from 27.5 per cent to 26 per cent for the upcoming 20-21 fiscal year and that it will be decreased again to 25 per cent for the upcoming 21-22 fiscal year.

 CASH FLOW BOOST

-If you distribute the cash flow boost from the business to another entity (for example, making a trust distribution or paying a dividend to shareholders), there may be tax consequences for the recipient.
+If you send the increase in cash flow from the company to another entity (such as making a trust distribution or paying a dividend to shareholders), the receiver may be subject to tax repercussions.